 But come on!
 You’re in Mexico!
-Let’s get you off the beaten path a little bit here with this guide to some of Cozumel’s best local coffee shops in town.
+Let’s get you out exploring a little bit here with this guide to some of Cozumel’s best local coffee shops in town.

-Not only will you get great coffee – and if you’re smart, a sweet baked treat – but you’ll get a taste of the local Cozumel lifestyle and her wonderful people, as well.
+Not only will you get great coffee – and if you’re smart, a sweet baked treat – but you’ll get a taste of the local Cozumel lifestyle, as well.